Where is 'Trad Inc.' in the face of the most 'hyperpapalist' statement ever made?

 Leo’s commitment to continuity with Francis

 The TFP “filial appeal” called for Leo to address some of the doctrinal problems of Francis’ pontificate.
 This is ironic, given that a key theme of the interview was continuity.
-Robert Jones has detailed all the ways in which Prevost positioned himself on every major issue – synodality, women's roles, ecumenism, curial reform, liturgical questions – in continuity with Francis, and his heir.
+On every major issue – synodality, women's roles, ecumenism, curial reform, liturgical questions – Prevost positioned himself in continuity with Francis, and his heir.

 Even when addressing “LGBTQ questions,” he immediately aligns himself with Francis's approach of “todos, todos, todos.”